kuolunwang/Pick-and-Place-with-RL/README.md

     git clone --recursive git@github.com:kuolunwang/Pick-and-Place-with-RL.git
 ```

-*You should run this code on a GPU computer*
+*You can run this code on a GPU computer and CPU computer, but if you want to execute DL program, please change GPU computer to run*

 ---